DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 This unit consists of garnet-rich polymictic conglomerate composed of >90% pebbles and <10% highly chloritized matrix.
 Fragments are very stretched and include different lithologies: quartzite and/or rhyolite, basalt and amphibolite, tonalite to granodiorite, and biotite paragneiss.
 Quartzite and/or rhyolite fragments are up to 20 cm in diameter and form up to 20% of the rock.
 Basalt and amphibolite fragments (2-15 cm in diameter) are highly deformed and account for 15% of the rock.
 Tonalitic to granodioritic fragments are 10 to 25 cm in diameter and form 40% of the rock.
 They could come from one or more synvolcanic plutons.
 Biotite paragneiss fragments are 2 to 4 cm in diameter and form 25% of the rock.
 Some channel sedimentary structures are recognized.
 However, the intensity of deformation precludes establishing polarity (Moukhsil and Doucet, 1999).

 The Auclair Formation constitutes the top of the Eastmain Group volcano-sedimentary sequence (Moukhsil and Legault, 2002).
-The passage from Auclair paragneiss to volcanics of the La Grande Subprovince is marked by a stratigraphic contact (Goutier et al., 1999; Moukhsil, 2000; Moukhsil et al., 2001; Moukhsil and Legault, 2002).
-In the Village Lakes area (sheet 33B03), the Auclair Formation overlies the Natel Formation (Moukhsil and Doucet, 1999).
-To the west, it is stratigraphically overlying the Wabamisk or Komo formations (Moukhsil, 2000; Moukhsil et al., 2001).
-Rocks of the Auclair Formation are considered to be equivalent to Laguiche Complex metasedimentary rocks (Simard and Gosselin, 1999; Moukhsil and Doucet, 1999).
-Several post-tectonic and late-tectonic intrusions cut the Auclair Formation (Moukhsil and Doucet, 1999; Moukhsil et al., 2003).
-Small masses of syntectonic to late-tectonic gabbro, belonging to the “Middle Eastmain Gabbro and Diorite” (Agdi), are also intruding into metasedimentary rocks of the Auclair Formation overlaps the Village Batholith (2720 to 2700 ±2 Ma; Moukhsil, 2000) and is in inferred contact with the probably younger Prosper Formation (Côté-Roberge et al., 2021).
+The transition from paragneisses of the Auclair Formation to volcanic rocks of the La Grande Subprovince is marked by a stratigraphic contact (Goutier et al., 1999; Moukhsil, 2000; Moukhsil et al., 2001; Moukhsil and Legault, 2002).
+In the Village lakes area (sheet 33B03), the Auclair Formation overlies conformably the Natel Formation (Moukhsil and Doucet, 1999).
+To the west, it is stratigraphically overlying the Wabamisk or Komo formations (Moukhsil, 2000; Moukhsil et al., 2001) and separated from the Jolicoeur Complex by the Causabiscau Shear Zone (Bandyayera et al., 2022).
+To the east, the Auclair Formation overlaps the Village Batholith (2720 to 2700 ±2 Ma; Moukhsil, 2000) and is in inferred contact with the probably younger Prosper Formation (Côté-Roberge et al., 2021).

 Does not apply.